 The process the Corporation uses to grant share-based or option-based awards to executive officers is not formalized.
 The number, timing, vesting terms and exercise price of options granted by the Corporation to executive officers is recommended by the Compensation and Corporate Governance Committee and determined by the Board of Directors subject to the terms of the Option Plan.
 Many matters are taken into account when considering new grants, including corporate performance, individual performance and previous grants.
-The discretionary nature of the option grants are significant elements of the Corporation's compensation plans and provide the Board of Directors and the Compensation and Corporate Governance Committee with the ability to reward individual and corporate performance and individual behaviour that the Board of Directors and the Compensation and Corporate Governance Governance Committee with the ability to reward individual and corporate Governance and individual behaviour that the Board of Directors and the Compensation and Corporate Governance Governance Governance Committee consider to be aligned with the best intent of the Corporation.
+The discretionary nature of the option grants are significant elements of the Corporation's compensation plans and provide the Board of Directors and the Compensation and Corporate Governance Committee with the ability to reward individual and corporate performance and individual behaviour that the Board of Directors and the Compensation and Corporate Governance Committee consider to be aligned with the best intent of the Corporation.